Manish-061/OCTANET_AUGUST/README.md

 ![Landing Page Screenshot](Screenshots/LandingPage.png)

+# Go to Landing Page
+cd LandingPage/index.html

-# Task 2: To-do List
+# Task 2: To-do List(Task Organizer)
 # Task Status - Completed

 ## Description

-This project is a simple and interactive To-Do List web application that allows users to manage their daily tasks efficiently.
-Users can add new tasks, mark them as completed, edit existing tasks, and delete tasks.
+This project is a simple and interactive "Task Organizer" web application that allows users to manage their daily tasks efficiently.
+Users can add new tasks, mark them as completed, edit existing tasks, delete tasks and also user can set priority and deadline for the task.
 The application is designed with a user-friendly interface, ensuring a seamless experience for managing tasks.

 # Features